MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **talkback** - Tells us if the user has turned on the setting for talkback on their device to help us detect issues related to this setting

 - **theme_color** - The custom (user-selected) theme color currently in use by the application

+- **unpinned_tabs** - Tells us the tabs user has chosen to unpin from navigation bar, and their order.

 - **webview_kernel_version**: The Chromium kernel version of webview on the device to help us detect compatibility issues related to the version of webview.